aguaviva/msx1_smooth_scroller/README.md

 ## Description

-Tech demo to see how far can I get a smooth scroll on the MSX 1.
+Tech demo to see how far can I get a 60 FPS smooth scroll on the MSX 1.

 As a kid, I hated the blocky scrolling of MSX1 games and envied the Spectrum’s smooth scroll.
 Now, I’m determined to see if I can push the MSX1 to achieve the smoothness I once admired so much.